pfenninglab/cnn_pipeline/README.md

-# Classifier training tool
+# CNN Training Platform

 ## About
-This tool enables you to train a CNN classifier on DNA sequences.
+This tool enables you to train a CNN model on DNA sequences.
+Classification (2 or more classes) and regression (single variable) are both supported.

-Specify datasets, labels, CNN architecture, hyperparameters and training details from a text configuration file.
+Specify datasets, targets, CNN architecture, hyperparameters, and training details from a text configuration file.

 Track experiments, visualize performance metrics, and search hyperparameters using